qeacourse/NeatoRobo/How_To/meeto_your_neato.md

 </p>

-### Step 3: Unplug the raspberry pi battery and connect it to a charging station.
+### Step 3: Unplug the raspberry pi battery and connect it to a charging station

-### Step 4: Return your Neato robot to a charging station.
+### Step 4: Return your Neato robot to a charging station

 DO NOT try to turn it off through any physical switches on the device.
 If you do, the battery will not charge for the next group.

 ## Troubleshooting Your Neato

-*Symptom:* Both the red and green LEDs on the raspberry pi are illuminated and not flashing.
+### *Symptom:* Both the red and green LEDs on the raspberry pi are illuminated and not flashing.

 *Potential Cause:* the Pi was unable to boot from its SD card.